-Be ready to influence your world – before your world is ready to influence you.
+I want to be ready to influence my world – before my world is ready to influence me.

 What, then, could possibly be more important than getting a firm grasp on how we start each day with a morning routine?